t4ol1n/tif/examples/claimcheck/README.txt

 EAI patterns example ( Claim Check, Splitter, Resequencer, Delayer)
 ===============================================================================

-Our business case for the example is a video producer that wants to send a video through a network that can not transport large messages and that scrambles the sequence of messages.
+Our business case for the example is a video producer that wants to send a video through an unreliable network (internet) that can not transport large messages and scrambles the sequence of messages.

 1) The sender
 File => Splitter => CheckIn => Ordered Queue

 The example starts with a directory where the file is dropped.
-The file is then splitted (in our case by new lines).
-In a real video case by a maximum packet size.
-Then the mass data is checked into a DataStore and replaced by an Claim tag (an ID).
-Then the message is sent to a queue
+The file is then split into smaller pieces, in our case by new lines, but in a real real scenario it could be by a maximum packet size.
+The large data object (LOB) in a message is then checked into a DataStore and replaced by an Claim tag (an ID).
+Then the Claim tag message is sent to a queue.

 2) Delayer
 Ordered Queue => Delayer => Unordered Queue

-This part is only necessary to ensure the messages get scrambled.
-In reality you just would use the unreliable network
+This part is only necessary to ensure the messages get scrambled to simulate the effect of sending messages on an unreliable network.

 3) Claim and Resequencer
 Unordered Queue => Claim => Resequencer

 The messages are received from the queue.
-The mass data is fetched again and last the messages are brought into sequence again
+The LOB correlated with the Claim tag is fetched again and messages are brought back in the original sequence.

 The Patterns used